team4099/team4099.github.io/README.md

-# FRC Team 4099 Website: Amruth Nare Tests
+# FRC Team 4099 Website:

 This website is built using [Jekyll](http://jekyllrb.com/), a tool that generates static webpages.
 This means that you get the performance advantages of a static website, but you get the convenience of using `includes` and `layouts` like PHP.